jpinera/jpinera.github.io/projects/sustainer.md

 ## Learning Points from Project

 This project was presented at the 2023 <a href="https://www.zerowasteoahu.org/" target="_blank">**Hawaii Annual Coding Challenge**</a> (HACC) for the unique solution that our team had come up with.
-I found
+Although our team didn't end up winning the challenge, I found the whole process of designing, implementing, and presenting our solution to be a good experience.
+I look forward to participating in more similar coding challenges in the near future, in order to advance both my technical skills and problem-solving abilities for real-world issues.
+This project also emphasized the importance of working effectively in a group setting, which helped me acquire new knowledge of team-building and communication aspects.

-From this project, I was able to further my knowledge on how object-oriented programming (OOP) works.
-This project allowed me to practice the employment of creating private object classes and using its methods to create the main back-end frame of the game.
-I learned that the process of adjusting the pixel width of image icons and the dimensions of the borders in panel elements of the interface can be quite time-consuming in order to create a cohesive and aesthetic-looking GUI.
-I also enhanced my learning in technical aspects, such as learning how to read/write to a file and set graphical elements with the Java Swing and AWT libraries.
+From this project, I was able to further my knowledge on the concept of functional programming in JavaScript.
+More importantly, however, creating a full stack web app for the first time allowed me to practice the software engineering fundamentals that I have gained from this ICS 314 class.
+I also feel like I have enhanced my learning in technical aspects.
+I have learned that the process of adjusting the pixel width of image icons and the dimensions of the borders in panel elements of the interface can be quite time-consuming in order to create a cohesive and aesthetic-looking GUI.
+I also , such as learning how to read/write to a file and set graphical elements with the Java Swing and AWT libraries.
 More importantly, however, I got to experience the entire of process of creating an entire project, all of which included planning, designing, programming, testing, and implementing the code for the RPS game.

-In a more general sense,
+In a more general sense, cohesive fully functional, meaningful , important/key app/impactful, with a team intangible soft skills that I need to work on.
+Communication is obviously a significant aspect in group work and a main takeaway from this experience.

 ### Improving the App

-Definitely some improvements.
+There are definitely some improvements that can be made to this app, such as adding filters and searches for each of the list of tables.
+Adding a page that lists all containers a specific user is assigned to from the perspective of a user/consumer account can also be beneficial.
+Incorporating these functions will enhance the UX and make the website more user-friendly.
+In terms of UI design, adding some CSS styling to the tables can create more of a professional and consistent look to the theme of the website.
+It can also make the app look more visually cleaner and simpler in its layout.

 <br>
 <hr>